NBC's Peacock: Prices, free trial, discounts, launch date, devices, shows and movies

 Shows and movies: What will I be able to watch on Peacock?

-The company has said Peacock Premium will have about 20,000 hours of content available; about half of it will be available on the free, ad-supported tier.
+The company has said Peacock Premium will have about 20,000 hours of content available; roughly half of it will be available on the free, ad-supported tier.
+So far, Peacock hasn't provided a comprehensive listing of the titles that will be available at launch nor a detailed account of when exactly other titles will be arriving later.

-The plans described below were formulated before the coronavirus upended the status quo around the country.
-Not only are people across the nation confined to their homes and streaming more, television productions globally have shut down.
-And the Olympics, which NBC broadcasts in the US, were planned to be a big hook for Peacock's nationwide launch in July; now, the games are postponed until 2021.
+Generally, the service's programming leans into NBCUniversal's back catalog and its franchises, but there are a couple complexities there too.

-Another important note about available shows: Peacock also doesn't have The Office to stream until next year.
+For one, Peacock doesn't have The Office to stream until next year.
 Netflix has the rights to it until 2021.

 By the time of Peacock's national launch, it will have 11 total originals.
 The series will have all their episodes available at once to stream, a la Netflix.